dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You don't go up to the top, you grow up to the top.**
+**Live as if you were to die tomorrow.
+Learn as if you were to live forever.**

-John C. Maxwell
+Mahatma Gandhi